masalachai/gemini-git-browser/README.md

 ```
 # $HOME/.config/config/config.toml
-allowed = allowed = ["masalachai", "masalachai/gemini-git-browser"]
+allowed = ["masalachai", "masalachai/gemini-git-browser"]
 title = ""
 ```

-One the `REPO_DIR` variable and `config.toml` file is set, executing the binary should serve the repos at the gemini port.
+Once the `REPO_DIR` variable and `config.toml` file is set, executing the binary should serve the repos at the gemini port.

 ## License